hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 back to the basics, which felt good.
 Simply not having the app written in React felt great.

 Also the combination of Astro DB with Astro SSR hosted on Netlify was great.
-After it initially seemed like an anti-pattern to use astro for dynamic content, the site itself is quite fast and the experience was great.
+After it initially seemed like an anti-pattern to use Astro for dynamic content, the site itself is quite fast and the experience was great.

-Htmx is conceptionally easy to grasp, and while the initial learning curve is somewhat steap, it plateaus relatively quickly, due to the standards-based approach.
+Htmx is conceptionally easy to grasp, and while the initial learning curve is somewhat steep, it plateaus relatively quickly, due to the standards-based approach.
 For smaller apps we definitely already recommend to give htmx a try.
 Hopefully as more and more people learn these basic concepts, we can eventually use them for real project at work, and build simple solutions in a